List of Intel Pentium Pro processors

-The Pentium Pro is the first of Intel's sixth-generation CPUs targeted at the consumer and server markets.
+The Pentium Pro is the first of Intel's sixth-generation CPUs targeted at the enterprise and server markets.

 The processor was relatively unusual in that the Pentium Pro used a unique "on-package cache" arrangement; the processor and the cache were on separate dies in the same package and were connected closely by a full-speed bus.
 The dies had to be bonded together early in the production process, before testing was possible.
 This meant that a single, tiny flaw in either die made it necessary to discard the entire assembly, which was one of the reasons for the Pentium Pro's relatively low production yield and high cost.
+This was remedied by the Pentium II's release.